autistic-symposium/master-algorithms-py/README.md

 - [Here are several samplings for coding challenges](https://github.com/bt3gl/Book-on-Python-Algorithms-and-Data-Structures/tree/master/First_edition_2014/other_resources), including [Project Euler](https://projecteuler.net/), [Top Coder](https://www.topcoder.com/challenges), [Interview Cake](https://www.interviewcake.com/), and [the eudyptula challenge](http://eudyptula-challenge.org/).

-Even after the years, this book can be useful if you are aiming to learning Python and/or practicing for software engineering interviews.
+Even after the years, this book can be useful if you are aiming to learn Python and/or practice for software engineering interviews.

 ## Second Edition - 2020

 The second edition is updated for Python 3.
-This is a current work on progress.
+This is the current work on progress.